Retrospective Tools

 • AI story is thin: 'Joker cards' and meeting recap export rather than real AI clustering, summaries or sentiment

-• No async mode, no whiteboard, no scheduling/recurring retros
+• Async is just a multi-day feedback deadline, not a structured async flow; no whiteboard, no scheduling/recurring retros

 • Per-team pricing scales unevenly across many squads, and cross-team rollups are thin

-Parabol — Pros
+Parabol — pros

 • + Open source (AGPL-3.0) with self-host and on-prem options